 Unfortunately, the diagnosis of albinism in dogs would only be reliable through genetic analysis, but since they lack normal genetic markers, it is made based on visible characteristics.

 Therefore, the person in charge of establishing the diagnosis of albinism must be a professional experienced in the subject.
-The ideal would be to have it diagnosed by a veterinarian specialized in genetics, but the breeder of the dog / the shelter can also do it themselves if they have sufficient knowledge of the subject and a good file on the pedigree of their dogs.
+The ideal would be to have it diagnosed by a veterinarian specializing in genetics.
+Still, the breeder of the dog / the shelter can also do it themselves if they have sufficient knowledge of the subject and a good file on the pedigree of their dogs.

-So don't blindly trust anyone who tells you the dog is albino, these dogs are not always reliably diagnosed.
-The fact that the dog is white or has a pink nose are not sufficient traits to say that he is albino.
+So don't blindly trust anyone who tells you the dog has albinism; these dogs are not always reliably diagnosed.
+The fact that the dog is white or has a pink nose is not a sufficient trait to say that he has albinism.

 If you have any questions about your dog or a dog you want to adopt, ask your trusted veterinarian for advice, as albino dogs are prone to certain diseases and need specific care.